TheFakeLorLyons/Clean-Tic-Tac-Toe/readme.md

 This project is designed to demonstrate the implementation of Tic-Tac-Toe as a console-based game in Clojure, with features such as player vs. computer gameplay, move validation, and statistics tracking.

+### __Recent Testing Update__

+- ✅ I incorporated the Cognitect test runner so now all of the tests can be run via the command clj -M:test

 ### __MVP Goals__

 The minimum viable product (MVP) for this project includes the following features: